Zoha-Yousaf/CodeAlpha_DataScience/README.md

-# CodeAlpha Data Science Internship Tasks
+# My Projects

-This repository contains the completed tasks assigned during my Data Science Internship at CodeAlpha.
+This repository contains the completed Projects.

-## 🧑‍🎓 Intern Details
-* **Name:** Zoha Yousaf
-* **Student ID:** CA/DF1/83644
 * **Domain:** Data Science
 * **Duration:** May 20, 2026 – June 20, 2026

 ---

 ## 📁 Repository Structure
-Each task is organized into its own dedicated folder containing the source code, datasets, and visualizations.
+Each Project is organized into its own dedicated folder containing the source code, datasets, and visualizations.

 * `/Car-Price-Prediction` — Machine Learning regression pipeline for vehicle valuation.
 * `/Iris-Flower-Classification` — Pattern recognition and species grouping classification model.